elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 Chill this in the fridge, go for a swim or exercise, come back home thirsty and this will be so refreshing you'll be thinking about the next time you get to drink it again.
 I bumped the rating since it's actually really nice after you drink it a few times.

-### Reign Energy White Gummy Bear (9.1 / 10)
+### Reign Energy White Gummy Bear (8 / 10)

-I believe this is better than the Razzle Berry flavour, but I will have to taste the razzle berry again.
-There isn't exactly any bad points I can think of.
-This does have a slight taste like a gummy bear and it's not overpowering.

-I like this a lot.
-It definitely deserves the #1 spot.
+I had to nerf the ranking because the drinks don't hit the same when you get used to the taste.

-### Reign Energy Reignbow Sherbet (9 / 10)
+### Reign Energy Reignbow Sherbet (8.1 / 10)

-Drinking this chilled puts the Reignbow Sherbet on par with White Gummy Bear
+I had to nerf the ranking because the drinks don't thi the same when you get used to the taste.

 ### Reign Energy Razzle Berry (9 / 10)